nvidia-holoscan/holoscan-sdk/docs/holoscan_create_distributed_app.md

 #### 1. A connection error message is displayed even when the distributed application is running correctly.

 The message `Connection dropped with status -25 (Connection reset by remote peer)` appears in the console even when the application is functioning properly.
 This is a known issue and will be addressed in future updates, ensuring that this message will only be displayed in the event of an actual connection error.
+It currently is printed once some fragments complete their work and start shutdown.
+Any connections from those fragments to ones that remain open are disconnected at that point, resulting in the logged message.

 #### 2. GPU tensors can only currently be sent/received by UCX from a single device on a given node.